Dr. Mary Loeffelholz

 Dr. Mya M. Mangawang

-Dr. Mya M. Mangawang is a senior assistant dean of academic and faculty affairs at Northeastern University's College of Professional Studies and oversees the graduate programs in education that include the Doctor of Education (EdD), the Master of Education (MEd), and the Master of Art in Teaching (MAT).
+Dr. Mya M. Mangawang is associate dean of academic and faculty affairs at Northeastern University's College of Professional Studies and director of the Graduate School of Education programs that include the Doctor of Education (EdD), the Master of Education (MEd), and the Master of Arts in Teaching (MAT).

 Dr. Mangawang has an extensive background in higher education having served in various roles and capacities in colleges and universities spanning both student and faculty affairs.
 Prior to arriving at Northeastern, she served as a dean of student affairs at Bowdoin College, and then a resident dean at Harvard University, where she was a scholar in residence teaching courses in the history of art.
 Most recently, Dr. Mangawang served as an assistant provost for faculty affairs at Boston University supporting a full-time faculty of over 1,200.
 At BU she oversaw faculty orientations, the faculty promotion and appointment process, and designed an Emerging Leaders program to advance young faculty talent.